German Christmas Traditions for Kids- Enjoy a German Christmas

-The Advent Wreath was created by Protestant Pastor, Johann Hinrich Wichern, to help the little kids at his mission understand just how much longer they would have to wait for Christmas.
+The German Advent Wreath was created by Protestant Pastor, Johann Hinrich Wichern, to help the little kids at his mission understand just how much longer they would have to wait for Christmas.
 So, the Advent Wreath really started out to be for kids!
 In our home, every Advent Sunday, the lighting the weekly candle or candles on the Advent Wreath was a task my sister and I shared.
 It felt like such an awesome responsibility!
 Not only did I get to hold a match, I was in charge of making sure the right number of candles were lit.
-The table would be set for a special German-Style Sunday Breakfast with Soft-boiled eggs, “good” bread, Aufschnitt, real butter and maybe some Stollen or other German sweet bread.
-Mom even put the jam into special crystal jars so it looked nice.
+The table would be set for a special German-Style Sunday Breakfast with Soft-boiled eggs, “good” bread, Aufschnitt, real butter and maybe some Stollen or Hefezopf, a German sweet bread.
+Mom even put the jam into special serving dishes so it looked nice.
 In the center was the Advent Wreath.
 Breakfast with Candle-light was made extra special because we ate off of the “gute Gischirr” (good dishes).
 And in the afternoon… if we were home… Kaffee and Kuchen at 3.
 Sometimes with friends, sometimes just family, always with the candles and music in the background.
 I know it was extra work for my mother (and we did help a bit)… hand washing dishes, washing and ironing her mother’s tablecloth… all so that Advent Sundays were special.

 Another way for kids to keep track of “how many more days until Christmas!?!” is an Advent Calendar.
 Every day a little door would be opened to reveal an image, a poem or (in especially good years) a piece of chocolate!!
 You could only open one door per day… opening more did not make Christmas come any quicker!
 It was an exercise in patience, and it saved my mother having to keep track of days for us.
 This little daily surprise always felt so exciting!
 We had them hung on the wall in the family room, so every morning we’d run to open a door!
 The Advent Calendar probably helped my math skills along as I learned to count up and down… “how many more days!”
 Today there are so many options to choose from!
 Simple paper calendars with pictures, Advent Calendars with toys (I love those, but taking it back apart is fiddly), you can even make your own with paper chains or story books!

 Almost a week into December, and kids are already getting excited!
 St Nicholas day is a nice fill-in for kids until the Christkind comes on the 24th.
 On the evening of Dec.
 5, children will put freshly shined or cleaned shoes in front of the door in anticipation of St Nicholas filling them with chocolates and small treats.
 If you REALLY wanted to make St Nicholas happy, you could add a bit of straw to your shoes for St Nicholas’ horse.
-Some kids even had St Nicholas stop by in the evening to check up on you… and make sure you were behaving.
-(A cute ask a neighbor or family friend to dress as St Nicholas).
+Some kids even had St Nicholas stop by in the evening to check up on you… and make sure you were behaving. ( ask a neighbor or family friend to dress as St Nicholas).
 He would read from a book, and weigh out the good and the naughty.
 His sidekick, Knecht Ruprecht in the North and Krampus in the South, might accompany him to deal with the bad kids.

 Children’s Christmas Markets

 More and more Christmas Market’s are popping up around the US and Canada, and many of them have special events or activities for Children.
-Obviously, they can’t have Gluhwein (that’s for mommy and daddy) but they can look at all the decorations, listen to music, make special Christmas Crafts, ride the rides and have a piece of cake.
+Obviously, they can’t have Glühwein (that’s for mommy and daddy) but they can look at all the decorations, listen to music, make special Christmas Crafts, ride the rides and have a piece of cake.
 We went to a Christmas Market last year that had a whole area set off for kids games and activities!
 The kids ran around and had a wonderful time!
 And no… you don’t have to buy everything!
-If your child gets the “I wants!”, just point out that Christmas is coming, and we don’t need to buy things today…
+If your child gets the “I wants!”, just point out that Christmas is coming, and we don’t need to buy things today.

 Christmas Carols and Poems

 Here’s your chance to sing out loud without worrying that you don’t have a good voice!
-Kids love to sing, and German Christmas Carols easy and fun to learn.
+Kids love to sing, and German Christmas Carols are easy and fun to learn.
 We would always meet with other German friends on the 2nd or 3rd Advent Sunday, lyric sheets were passed around, and we would spend the afternoon singing and eating cookies.
 Sometimes poems that we learned in German School would be recited… there were always grown-ups who knew a few too… It may sound a bit old fashioned, but all of us gathered together was a special memory.

 Cleaning up Toys and Dolls